golden05/learn-astro/20230319-Astro-Tutorial.md

 your tag pages are now defined in `[tag].astro`. if add a new tag, have to revisit this page and update your page routes.

-1. Check that all your blog posts contain tags revisit each of your existing posts
+1. Check that all your blog posts contain tags in its frontmatter
+   revisit each of your existing posts

 2. Create an array of all your existing tags.